 Of course, in Winfield typical fashion he told me about his recent conquests.
 Just guy talk.
 Then he launched into his plans for a new business venture.
 He was going to start a farming business.
 When I asked what he would be growing, he would never say.
 Since it was Winfield I knew what it was.
 He assured me he the perfect place picked out and all the components in place to become quite wealthy.

 A couple of weeks later I heard from a friend in Marble Falls that the whole Scott family had been arrested.
 Minus Winfield.
 His mother, dad and brother were at home at Double Horn when the raid came down.
-The tax appraiser had been to the Scott place looking around when he peered through a garage window to see the whole thing filled with potted marijuana plants, ready to be set out.
+It appears that the tax appraiser had been to the Scott place looking around when he peered through a garage window to see the whole thing filled with potted marijuana plants, ready to be set out.

 I called Winfield to inquire.
 He thought I was kidding.
 I wasn’t, I told him.
 I could imagine the blood draining out of his face as we talked.
 His voice quaked and I knew he was shaken.
 Winfield mostly fell out of sight for a while.
 I would get a call from him occasionally asking me to call Mrs. Scott and let her know he was alright.
 When there was a court date coming up, she would call and ask me to let Winfield know.
 It occurred to me one day that I was in the middle of one of the craziest stories to ever come out of Burnet County.
 I’m not sure exactly how the case was disposed of but it seems like most charges got dismissed with the Scott’s not having to serve time beyond that at the initial arrest.
 It appeared that Winfield completely escaped that deal, like only he could do.

 After the pot bust and difficulties Winfield had been through with his ex-wife and child custody, he left and went back to Houston.
 He enrolled in Law School and before I could believe, he was a practicing personal injury attorney working with a law firm in Houston.
 He said after everything his ex’s attorney put him through he was better preparing himself for the future.